Jean Appleton

 Jean Appleton (13 September 1911 – 11 June 2003) was an Australian painter, art teacher and printmaker.
 She worked with oils, watercolour, charcoal, pastel, pencil and India ink.
 The second of three children and an only daughter, Appleton did a five-year diploma course in drawing and illustration at the East Sydney Technical College (now the National Art School).

 She later moved to England and enrolled at the Westminster School of Art where she produced Australia's two earliest cubist paintings.
-After the Second World War broke out, Appleton returned to Australia in 1940 to teach art at three public schools to allow for the continuation of her work and assisted in the war effort by studying vocational therapy.
-Her work received a large amount of recognition from the art industry and she earned four prizes.
+After the Second World War broke out, Appleton returned to Australia in 1940, to teach art at three public schools to allow for the continuation of her work and assisted in the war effort by studying vocational therapy.
+Her work received a large amount of recognition from the art industry, and she earned four prizes.

 Biography

+Early life and education

 Appleton was born in the Sydney suburb of Ashfield on 13 September 1911.
 She was the second of three children and the only daughter of Charles Appleton and Elizabeth Appleton (née Macredie).
-Her father encouraged her to read books and her elder brother Frederick instilled a sense of adventure into her.
+Her father encouraged her to read books, and her elder brother Frederick instilled a sense of adventure into her.
 Appleton had a lifelong interest in the performing due to her great-aunt Agnes Blackwood.
 She was educated at the small Haberfield Private School, and was disciplined for drawing in her study books; she wanted to become an artist during her childhood.
 After she earned an intermediate certificate with an A in arts in 1928, Appleton enrolled at the East Sydney Technical College (now the National Art School) to commence a five-year diploma course in art.
 Appleton's parents supported her career choice; she believed her father had not taken her ambitions in art seriously for fear she would be married and find art as a hobby.

+Career

-She remembered her first teachers and the atmosphere as uninspiring, and ventured to the Archibald Prize exhibition to attempt to arouse her interest with no success.
+She remembered her first teachers and the atmosphere as uninspiring, and ventured to the Archibald Prize exhibition to attempt to arouse her interest, with no success.
 The arrival of the English painter Douglas Dundas in 1930 greatly influenced her.
 Appleton graduated with a diploma in drawing and illustration in 1933 and earned a college scholarship.
 After she observed impressionist prints lying in an Anthony Hordern & Sons department store, she became preoccupied about venturing to Europe and studying modern art to which her father objected.
 Appleton shared and worked in a studio in Quay with fellow painter Dorothy Thornhill, and earned capital by creating textile patterns.
 She made multiple unsuccessful attempts to obtain the New South Wales Government Travelling Scholarship.
 After her father died in 1935 her mother was persuaded by Appleton's aunt to allow her daughter to travel to England by cargo ship with a minor income allowance.